MarcoLizza/starfield/README.md

-# FUGUE
+# STARFIELD

 ## INTRODUCTION

-FuGuE is my own personal interpretation of the #1GAM theme, which for February 2016 was set to HOME.
+StarField is my own personal interpretation of the #1GAM theme, which for March 2016 was set to ARENA.

-Made during #1GAM February 2016 gamejam.
+Made during #1GAM March 2016 gamejam.

+## GAME STATUS

 This is an early prototype, presenting the core game-play and mechanics.

-The rationale for this project was implement random procedurally generated levels and line-of-sight (with illumination).

-## GAME STATUS

-The prototype can, somewhat, can be considered a "complete" game.
-However, only the basic mechanics are implemented.

 ## INSTRUCTIONS

-You are a tiny little square that every single night needs to find its way back home through a dark maze.

-Scattered across the maze there are the keys and the door to your home (azure and green shiny and tiny little squares).
-The compass in the top-right corner displays the next item (key or door) direction.

-Once all the keys have been collected, the door will appear.

-Foes (menacing red tiny tittle squares) are wandering through the corridors and rooms of the maze, as well.
-When spotted you will be chased!
-Run and hide or drop a bait/flare to distract them.

-The game will end when the player duration or health drops to zero.
+Shoot and destroy any enemy ship and survive.

+Straight simple.

-Use the arrow keys to move the avatar.
-Press the X to release a bait/flare.
+Use the arrow keys to rotates the player ship.
+Press the X to shoot.

 ## TOOLS

 The game uses the [LOVE](http://love2d.org) game engine.

+Sounds have been generated with [Bfxr](www.bfxr.net).

 ## LICENSE